Header 1

 your s p a c i n g

-Our goal is to be as intuitive as possible, using that thing your already have your hands on — your keyboard.
+Our goal is to be as intuitive as possible, using that thing you already have your hands on — your keyboard.
 Don't be afraid to try out different things and see how they work!

-Sticking with our text-based nature, Write.as lets you easily group your posts together with hashtags.
+Sticking with our text-based nature, Write.as/WriteFreely lets you easily group your posts together with hashtags.
 Add one at any point in your post, like #this, and it'll automatically be linked to a special page that shows all posts containing that hashtag.

 You can also add as many hashtags as you want to your posts, with any kind of capitalization: